fvigotti/docker-iptables-helper/readme.md

 ## TODO
 create tests everywhere and refactor the design to made the application easier to use
+- at the moment chain placed as first rules in other chains are not enforced this means that rules are created as first jump-rule but nothing ensure that this jump remain the first so new inserted rules ( like the KUBE*  DOCKER* rules ) are placed above

 # docker image usage :